The dataregistry CLI

 dregs register dataset --help

 will list all the metadata properties that can be associated with a dataset during registration.
-As when registering datasets using the dataregistry package, the relative_path and version string properties are mandatory, which will always be the first two parameters passed to the dregs register dataset command respectively.
+As when registering datasets using the dataregistry package, the dataset name and version properties are mandatory, which will always be the first two parameters passed to the dregs register dataset command respectively.

 For example, say I have produced some data from my latest DESC publication that I want to archive/distribute via the data registry.
 My data are located in the directory /some/place/at/nersc/my_paper_dataset/, and I want to tag it as a project dataset owned by the DESC Generic Working Group.
 To do this I would run the CLI as follows: